“This 9th plate daguerreotype of a gentleman with a sword belt and sword is in a well-bound original-to-the-plate-package English style case.

 Evidently, the plate-package was originally glued into the case to prevent it from falling out.
 The package was removed, breaking the bond.
 In order to retain the package, an American metal preserver was put around the package.”

 – Grant Romer

 The Prince Albert comparisons are the most challenging I have encountered.
 Certainly, there are a number of compelling similarities.
 And yet, I was not convinced this man was Prince Albert.
 The chin bothered me.
 It seemed more shallow than in his known photographic images.
 However, we can see that in his known photographic images he is growing a double chin which increases in size as he ages and gains weight.

 The mustache in his known photographic images is full and of quite a different construction to the minor handlebar mustache of the daguerreotype.
 In his know photographic images Albert’s chinstrap beard is trim, not the fashion seen in the daguerreotype, a chinstrap beard with modified muttonchops.

-In the daguerreotpe, to the extent we can see his ear, all elements are either similar or identical to his known ear: the free-hanging lobule; tragus; helix and anatihelix; and the cavum conchae.
+In the daguerreotype, to the extent we can see his ear, all elements are either similar or identical to his known ear: the free-hanging lobule; tragus; helix and antihelix; and the cavum conchae.
 From what we can see, there is no reason to think it is not the same ear.